Elsa case management system

 The following information has been stored in the system:

-* identification data and contact details of the interested parties
+- identification data and contact details of the interested parties

-* details of applications, processing and decisions
+- details of applications, processing and decisions

-* details of the supervision carried out by the guardianship services
+- details of the supervision carried out by the guardianship services

-* order details
+- order details

 Right of access

-You have the right to gain access to your personal data and check its content.
+You have the right to access your personal data and check its content.
 You can send a request to check your personal data to the Registry office of the Digital and Population Data Services Agency.
 Be prepared to provide proof of identity.

-Right to rectification
+Right to revision

 Limitations to the rights of the data subject